SolyaUk/SolyaUk/README.md

 - 👋 Hi!
-- I’m interested in solana, web3
+My name is Solya!
 - I support decentralization by holding a Solana validator in Brazil
 - more updates coming soon...